horcham/numpy-net/README.md

 import numpynet as nn
 ```

-There are some demos, `exam/main_BP` is a implement of BP, `exam/main_conv` is a implement of CNN, you can run them and have fun:
+There are some demos, `examples/mnist.py` is a demo that solving digital
+classification by Lenet. you can run them and have fun:

 ```
-cd exam
+cd examples
-python main_BP.py
-python main_conv.py
+python mnist.py
 ```

 ---